 Follow your dentist’s recommendations on when to schedule your routine checkups and cleanings.

-Ouch.
-Soreness from braces & other appliances happens.
+Ouch!
+Soreness from braces and other appliances happens

 It’s totally normal to notice your teeth or mouth feel a little sore when you first get your braces or when you get them adjusted.
 Just remember that this soreness will go away and is all part of the process to create a beautiful smile!
 To help with any tenderness, we recommend rinsing with warm salt water.